 Below, we will draw from our personal experience to outline some benchmarks that we believe are representative of the industry.
 Afterwards, we will share important factors that influence these advertising statistics, and why it’s impossible for certain results to be replicated for every firm and in every city.

-We’re known for law firm SEO marketing and PPC management for law firms, and we’ve accrued a great deal of data over the past several years.
+Majux is one of the leading law firm SEO companies and PPC management for law firms, and we’ve accrued a great deal of data over the past several years.
 Hopefully you’ll find the information shared below to be useful.
 If you have any questions about your PPC campaigns, or if you’d like us to build you a campaign from scratch, please get in touch.

 What’s a Good Cost Per Lead For Injury Lawyers on Google Ads?